nielskee/draft-articles/TechnicalHiringPart2.md

   excellent CyberDojo instead : a platform that emphasises test-driven development, working in small increments.

-- If algorithmic problem solving is central to the sort of work you do, sure, I understand why these tools might be attractive.
+- If algorithmic problem solving is a core skill for the sort of work you do, sure, I understand why these tools might be attractive.
 But there are better ways of running interviews around CS algo and data structure fundamentals.
 And really, if that's the main focus in the role, should it not be the centrepiece of the live interview?
 More